ov0364/bddonboards/README.md

 BDD on Boards
 ===========
-Combine BDD and storyboards for getting software that matters.
+Combine BDD and storyboards for creating software.

 1. : Describe behaviour in plain text
 2. : Write storyboards